What happens to my retirement funds in a divorce?

 — Ben Storey,

-director, Retirement Research & Insights at Bank of America
+director, senior retirement product manager, Retirement Research & Insights at Bank of America

 Updating your beneficiaries